 Next time you’re in the bush and you see some LBBs remember that they could be LBBs.

 Happy birding, Kim

-NB It is possible to receive a weekly email letting you know that lirralirra has been updated – just add your address to the ‘Subscribe to email’ box above right.
+It is possible to receive a weekly email informing you that lirralirra has been updated – just add your address to the ‘Subscribe to email’ box above right.